openharmony/docs/en/application-dev/reference/apis-network-kit/js-apis-socket.md

 send(options: UDPSendOptions, callback: AsyncCallback\<void\>): void

-Sends data in multicast communication.
+Send data over the connection.
 This API uses an asynchronous callback to return the result.

 Before sending data, call [addMembership](#addmembership11) to add a member to the multicast group.